cybertraining-dsc/fa20-523-302/project/project.md

 The dataset used for this project contains labeled movement data from wearable devices.
 The goal is to establish the potential for wearable devices to provide high-quality data to users and healthcare professionals.

 A dataset gathered from 24 individuals with Apple devices measuring attitude, gravity, acceleration, and rotation rate, will be used to determine user states.
 The dataset is labeled with six states (walking downstairs, walking upstairs, sitting, standing, walking and jogging) and each sensor has several attributes describing its motion.
+This dataset does not contain sleep data, but considering

 If successful, this will establish that wearables have a high potential for providing relevant information beyond exercise metrics.